Fellini Só Vive 2 Vezes

 Fellini Só Vive 2 Vezes (Portuguese for Fellini Only Lives Twice) is the second studio album by Brazilian post-punk band Fellini.
 It was released in 1986 by Baratos Afins and re-released in CD form in 1995.

-Guitarist Jair Marcos and drummer Ricardo Salvagni could not play for this album due to personal reasons, thus only vocalist Cadão Volpato and bassist/multi-instrumentalist Thomas Pappon took part on the album's recording, that happened in a small studio in Pappon's house.
+Guitarist Jair Marcos and drummer Ricardo Salvagni could not play for this album for personal reasons, thus only vocalist Cadão Volpato and bassist/multi-instrumentalist Thomas Pappon took part on the album's recording, that happened in a small studio in Pappon's house.

 The album's front cover was illustrated by Cadão Volpato.

 A music video was made for the track "Burros e Oceanos"; however, it was never broadcast and is now lost.